RTX 5090 vs RTX PRO 6000 Blackwell

 Why Memory Integrity Matters More Than Bandwidth

 On paper, both GPUs look similar.
 They share a 512-bit GDDR7 interface and deliver 1,792 GB per second of memory bandwidth.
 In real production workloads, bandwidth is rarely the limiting factor.
 Memory integrity is.
+(For a deep dive on memory reliability in production, see ECC vs Non-ECC Memory and Silent Render Failures.)

 Key comparison points: